 Ensure that the systems for financial reporting to the Board, including budgets and long-term financial plans are subject to review as to completeness and accuracy.

-The committee will normally meet up to four times a year or more often if required.
+The committee will normally meet four times a year.

 The Committee shall be comprised of four members who shall be members of the SRA board, and shall generally sit with the Chief Executive of the SRA and its Executive Director of Resources in attendance.

 The committee shall, at least annually, review its own performance, constitution and terms of reference and recommend any changes it considers necessary to the Board for approval.